EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/Appendix/01-Organization-Information/Append-Organization.md

 ### Team Communication Method
 As a team, we have decided the primary method of communication is through Instagram.
+Originally, we had 5 team members, but due to personal circumstances we are down to three team members. **Any mention of Discord as communication was from when we had the 5 team members, as that was the previous primary communication method.**

 *Table 2: Team Members' Preferred Communication Modes*